 Investing for Financial Freedom

 After you’ve made substantial progress in settling your debt, it’s now time to consider the next stage of your financial freedom plan, which is to increase your wealth via investments.
 Investments allow your money to increase over time and also will help you earn an income stream that will be steady and secure your future.
 Begin with low-risk and simple investing options like savings accounts with high yields or index funds with low costs.
-If your employer has the 401(k) or other savings plan for retirement, make sure you take the full benefit of contributions matches to increase your savings over the long term.
+If your employer has the 401(k) or other savings plan for retirement, make sure you take the full benefit of contribution matches to increase your savings over the long term.
 It’s not just an option for the rich or financially educated.
 Even modest contributions over time can increase significantly because of the effect of compound interest.

 Monitoring and Adjusting Your Plan